 - Can integrated water resources management and transboundary cooperation help achieve a sustainable and fair use of water?

-By asking such questions, you can assess if your country or region or the whole world is on track to “ensure availability and sustainable management of water and sanitation for all”.
+By asking such questions, users can assess if a country or region or the whole world is on track to ‘ensure availability and sustainable management of water and sanitation for all’.

 A note on the SDG global indicator framework

-The global indicators for SDG 6 have been broadly defined to track progress towards the SDGs at the global level, and equally, to be as useful as possible for as many countries as possible.
-There is also a range of other indicators that are relevant to national policy- and decision-making processes, and their monitoring should in no way be disregarded when a country engages in SDG monitoring.
-National aggregates are powerful to communicate progress and requirements, whereas well disaggregated data are needed to support policy- and decision-making and planning.
+The global indicators for SDG 6 have been broadly defined to track progress towards the SDGs at the global level, and equally, to be as useful as possible to as many countries as possible.
+There is also a range of other indicators that are relevant to national policy- and decision-making processes, and their monitoring should in no way be de-emphasized when a country engages in SDG monitoring.
+National aggregates are powerful to communicate progress and requirements, whereas well-disaggregated data are needed to support policy- and decision-making and planning.